sweicharles/github-slideshow/_posts/0000-01-03-sweicharles.md

 layout: Slide
 title: "Welcome to our third slide!"
 ---
-This is a great restarted.
-use the arrow to go back!
+This is Charles third practice slide. use the arrow to go back!